 How much can you claim?

-If you've previously furloughed any member of staff, use the CJRS calculations that applied in August 2020 to work out reference pay and usual hours.
+If you've previously furloughed a member of staff on fixed pay, use the CJRS calculations that applied in August 2020 to work out reference pay and usual hours.
 You also use these calculations for any member of staff you didn't furlough who was previously eligible under the original scheme.

 However, if you've not used the scheme before, or are claiming for new staff employed after 20 March 2020, the following rules apply:

 - For employees on fixed pay, use the last pay period prior to 30 October 2020